enasequence/read_docs/retrieval/programmatic-access/advanced-search.rst

 .. note:: Why are we not using the assembly result?

-   You may be wondering why we are not using the **assembly** result to search for the primary metagenomes?
+   You may be wondering why we are not using the **assembly** result to search for the primary metagenomes.
 Within ENA, the Genome Assembly database only accepts high-quality, individual-genome level assemblies such as isolate genomes, MAGs and SAGs.
 As primary metagenomes are sets of contigs with a mixture of genomic data from many individuals within an environmental sample, primary metagenome assemblies are archived as 'sequence assembly' type